nearform/mercurius-apollo-tracing/README.md

 ## Performance

-Plugin hooks into each resolver in your schema, so performance will be negatively affected.
+This plugin hooks into your schema wrapping each function, so performance will be negatively affected.

 ## alternative approach